Head Men's Basketball Coach

 Head Women's Basketball Coach

-Entering her 13th season leading the Piedmont College women's basketball program is Head Coach Jamie Purdy, a former standout student-athlete for the Lady Lions herself and a member of the PC Athletic Hall of Fame.
-During her more than a decade as the leader of the women’s basketball program at Piedmont, Purdy has established herself as one of the most successful coaches in the South at the Division III level standing just outside the top 50 of winningest active coaches in the nation.
+Entering her 14th season leading the Piedmont College women's basketball program is Head Coach Jamie Purdy, a former standout student-athlete for the Lady Lions herself and a member of the PC Athletic Hall of Fame.
+During her more than a decade as the leader of the women’s basketball program at Piedmont, Purdy has established herself as one of the most successful coaches in the South at the Division III level, standing just outside the top 50 in wins among active coaches in the nation.

-In now five seasons as a USA South member, Purdy has guided her team to the postseason on four straight occasions with her 2015-16 team posting the best such season since joining the league with a 20-8 overall record and a 13-3 record in conference.
-This past season (2016-17), her team won the USA South Tournament Championship and advanced to the NCAA tournament once again.
+In now six seasons as a USA South member, Purdy has guided her team to the postseason on five straight occasions with her 2015-16 team posting the best such season since joining the league with a 20-8 overall record and a 13-3 record in conference.
+This past season (2017-18), her team won the USA South Tournament Championship for the second consecutive season and advanced to the NCAA tournament once again.

 Purdy’s second GSAC Player of the Year, Gainesville native Sada Wheeler, was also was the program’s first WBCA (Women’s Basketball Coaches Association) All-American honoree in the school’s NCAA era earning honorable mention during the 2011-12 season.
 Under Purdy’s guidance for three seasons, Wheeler was also a first-team All-South Region selection by D3hoops.com becoming the first such award winner for Purdy as the leader of Lady Lion basketball.